Marie Schrader: Season 3

+Season 4

 Hank struggles with life at home after his injury, snapping at Marie and becoming more preoccupied with collecting and cataloging minerals; Marie struggles to maintain her composure while caring for her belligerent husband.
 Days later, Marie continues struggling to deal with Hank's deepening depression as he copes with physical therapy from having been shot.
 The bedridden and bitter Hank constantly ignores or insults Marie and, even after celebrating a successful session with his physical therapist, he refuses to share any of that excitement with Marie.
-Frustrated by Hank's continuous cold shoulder, Marie resumes her kleptomania; she starts stealing objects from real-estate open houses, where she also makes up elaborate stories about who she is, but is eventually caught by a real estate agent.
+Frustrated by Hank's continuous cold shoulder, Marie resumes her kleptomania; she starts stealing objects from real-estate open houses, most notably a small souvenir spoon.
+She also makes up elaborate stories about who she is, but is eventually caught by a real estate agent.
 A livid Hank pulls strings with a senior police officer to get her out of being charged.

+Season 5

 While discussing Walt's upcoming 51st birthday with Marie, Skyler begins to light a cigarette.
 As Marie begins to confront her about smoking, Skyler screams "shut up" repeatedly and suffers a nervous breakdown.
 Marie confronts Walt at home about Skyler's breakdown and demands to know the truth.
 Walt tells her about Skyler's affair with Ted Beneke and that her breakdown was due to stress over his recent (Note: During the events of "Crawl Space".) accident.
 As Walt and Skyler have marital problems, Marie volunteers to take in their children – Walter Jr. and Holly – for a couple of days while they work things out.
 While visiting Holly, a tearful Skyler is tempted to confess to Marie about Walt's criminal activities, but stops short when Marie discloses her knowledge of Skyler's affair with Ted.
 Marie mistakenly believes this to be the reason for Skyler's mental anguish.
 Marie later encourages Skyler to reconcile with Walt.

 Hank, having discovered Walt's criminal activities, shares this with Marie, and she confronts Skyler.
 Learning Skyler knew of Walt before Hank was shot, Marie slaps her sister and storms out of the room.
 She tries to take Holly with her, but Hank commands her to return the baby.
 She then tells Hank to apprehend Walt.
 Marie helps Hank try to stop Walt and Skyler, but their attempts are thwarted when Walt makes a DVD framing Hank.
 Marie is eager to help Hank when Jesse Pinkman agrees to confess about Walt's crimes.
 After Hank is killed by Jack Welker, she is initially unaware of his death and reconciles with Skyler on the condition she tells Walter Jr. everything.
 Marie learns that Hank is missing when Walt kidnaps Holly, and eventually receives confirmation he is dead.
 While Walt goes into hiding, Jack's gang raids Marie's house and finds Jesse's confession tape, leading to Marie being sent to a safe house.
 Two months later, Marie informs Skyler over phone that Walt has returned.
 However unknown to Marie, Walt is in the same room as Skyler.